 This is a revision of a paper prepared for the Conference in Commemoration of Zvi Griliches' 20 Years as Director of the NBER Program on Productivity and Technological Progress, Cambridge, Massachusetts, March 5 and 6, 1999.
 As should be clear from the discussion in Section 2, this paper represents but one further step in the research agenda sketched in Zvi's 1979 Bell Journal paper, reported on in the 1984 NBER volume Zvi edited, and continued by Zvi, his students and associates in the ensuing decade.
 Earlier versions of this paper were presented at the Conference on Intangibles and Capital Markets, New York University, May 15-16, 1998 and the Conference on the Economics of Science and Technology, University of Urbino, Italy, June 5-6, 1998.
-We have benefited from comments at these conferences and by seminar participants at Keele University, the University of Paris I, the University of Reading, the University of Manchester, and University College London.
+We have benefited from comments at these conferences and by seminar participants at Keele University, the University of Paris I, the University of Reading, the University of Manchester, University College London, and Oxford University.
 The data construction effort described in this paper was partially supported by the National Science Foundation, via grants SBR-9413099 and SBR-9320973.
 We are extremely grateful to Meg Fernando of REI, Case Western Reserve University for excellent assistance in matching the patenting data to Compustat.
-Responsibility for anything anyone doesn't like about the paper lies with the authors.
+Correspondence: bhhall@econ.berkeley.edu